Long COVID is a real physical condition

 - causes inflammation and pain

-- reduces mental clarity
+- reduces mental clarity and sleep quality

 Most approaches focus on managing symptoms.
 And while this can be helpful for day-to-day coping, it doesn’t address why the body got stuck in the first place, so it doesn't provide a long-term solution.